A list of the most effective natural headache remedies we could find.

 If you have tried this we’d love to know whether you think it works or not – leave us a comment in the box below.

 A hot foot bath will draw blood to your feet and relieve the pressure in your head.
-It will also help you relax, which can only help you feel better.
+It will also help you relax, which can only help you feel better – definitely one of our favourite natural headache cures.

 A head massage is great for getting rid of headaches.
 Even if there’s no one around to give you one, doing it yourself will still help.
 Concentrate on your temples and apply pressure slowly in a circular motion.